kiwix/kiwix-android/CONTRIBUTING.md

 If you wish to rebase you should be following the [Golden Rule](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing) and adhere to the advice in the heading [Aside: Rebase as cleanup is awesome in the coding lifecycle](https://www.atlassian.com/git/articles/git-team-workflows-merge-or-rebase).

+### Committing

+For writing commit messages please read the [COMMITSTYLE](docs/commitstyle.md) carefully.
+Kindly adhere to the guidelines.
+Pull requests not matching the style will be rejected.

 ### Design and style

 For an overview of how to make design changes to Kiwix Android, check out [DESIGN.md](https://github.com/kiwix/kiwix-android/blob/develop/DESIGN.md).